Student Complaint Process

 Consistent with NC-SARA regulations, student complaints must first be handled through Utica University’s complaint process for resolution.
 If the student is unable to get satisfaction through the College’s processes, the student may appeal within two years of the incident to SARA via the SARA State Portal Entity

 Complaints about fraud or criminal activity can go to any state Attorney General or the Office of Inspector General or complaint unit of the Department of Education.

 Utica University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104-2680, (215) 662-5606.
 The Commission on Higher Education is an institutional accrediting agency recognized by the US Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.
 The Middle States statement of accreditation is provided below.

 Statement of Accreditation

 The Middle States Commission on Higher Education is obligated by federal regulations to review complaints it receives regarding member and candidate institutions.
 However, the Commission’s complaints policy prevents the Commission from intervening in disputes between individuals and institutions, whether these disputes involve students, faculty, administrators, or members of other groups.
 Before filing a complaint, it is strongly recommended that you read the Commission’s complaints policy.
 Individuals can submit at any time a complaint regarding an institution’s compliance with Commission Requirements of Affiliation, standards, or policies or regarding an institution’s compliance with its own policies or procedures.

-To contact accrediting agencies for specific Utica College degree programs, see more at: http://www.utica.edu/accreditation/accreditations.cfm
+To contact accrediting agencies for specific Utica University degree programs, see our Accreditations page.

 For Military Tuition Assistance (TA) benefits: